Blackboard assignment can be used for your students to submit their work to in an electronic format.

 If Multiple Attempts or Unlimited Attempts is chosen you get a choice of how you want to grade the multiple attempts.
 It’s recommended that you grade the last attempt.

+At the University of Derby you would normaly set this to Unlimited Attempts and sccore the Last Graded Attempt, but you are free to choose other setting if this is not appropiate.
 If you didn’t select Single attempt it’s recommended that you don’t start marking until after the due date.

 The Plagiarism Tools allows you to check your student’s submission against a data base to check for Plagiarism.